Beneficiary Designation Guidelines

 What Benefits Are Payable to Beneficiaries?

 Beneficiaries receive only certain benefits from General Board-administered plans after your death.
-Beneficiaries receive whatever remains in a plan account; participant contributions you have made to a plan; any monthly payments due under a term certain annuity (such as a 10 years certain annuity), or a life and term certain annuity, if you die before the end of the term certain; or a death or survivor benefit under certain welfare plans.
+Beneficiaries receive whatever remains in a plan account; any monthly payments due under a life and term certain annuity, if you die before the end of the term certain; or a death or survivor benefit under certain welfare plans.

 Many General Board-administered plans also pay monthly defined benefit or annuity benefits for your life and sometimes for the life of a survivor, such as your surviving spouse.
 Such a survivor is called a contingent annuitant.
 Beneficiaries do not receive contingent annuitant benefits, and changing your beneficiary will not change your contingent annuitant.